raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 The main screen always shows your area's current temperature and estimated forecast, your console's local time, and current battery estimate.

-When the Playdate is plugged in to power, animated wallpapers will refresh at 30 frames per second.
+By default, when the Playdate is plugged in to power, animated wallpapers will refresh at 30 frames per second.
 When running on battery, the display will enter a lower-power state to save energy, refreshing at 5 frames per second.
+You can change this behavior by toggling "Smooth animations" in Options.

 If you open the app without a Wireless connection, the main screen won't contain weather information, or The Fold™.
 Feel free to continue using the app as a screensaver.
 When you get back into a place with internet, open the Slide menu and select 'refresh' to scout for new weather data.